hopsoft/rails_standards/README.md

 However, it's important to note that Ruby & Rails include everything you need to create well organized projects.

 The key is to keep concerns physically isolated.
-Applying the right strategies will ensure that your project is testable and maintainable well into the future.
+Applying the right strategies will ensure your project is testable and maintainable well into the future.

 ### The app Directory